-We crossed Ontario after, that offered us some amazing landscapes.
-Our dog Boyd really enjoyed it too thanks to the many lakes where he could swim, and the many cycle paths where he could run next to us.
+After that, we crossed Ontario that offered us some amazing landscape.
+Our dog Boyd really enjoyed it too thanks to the many lakes where he could swim and the many cycle paths where he could run next to us.

 Then, we crossed the US border in Sault-Ste-Marie to arrive in Michigan that we found beautiful too.
 We followed the west coast of it, where we crossed the Sleeping Bear Dunes National Park among other nice spots, and we followed the coast until Ludington, where we took a ferry to Green Bay, Wisconsin.

-In Wisconsin, the landscapes were pretty boring we have to say, but again, people were friendly so we had really good times.
-It was the same in the south of Minnesota, boring landscapes but great people.
+In Wisconsin, the landscape was pretty boring we have to say, but again, people were friendly so we had really good times.
+It was the same in the south of Minnesota, boring landscape but great people.

-So far, we didn’t have any problems with our trikes, except some flat tires sometimes, we are really happy about them !
+So far, we didn’t have any problems with our trikes, except some flat tires at times, we are really happy about them!

 Written three months later

-When we arrived on the west coast in Oregon, we first started to follow the 101, which is so famous for cyclists !
-Honestly… we don’t know why… The road is not so nice, it is often very narrow, little or no shoulders, and it is absolutely crowed, even in October !
+When we arrived on the west coast in Oregon, we first started to follow the 101, which is so famous for cyclists!
+Honestly… we don’t know why… The road is not so nice, it is often very narrow, with little or no shoulders, and it is absolutely crowded, even in October!

 California and Mexico

 We then crossed the California border and went back to the coast, to the highway 1 this time.
-And then, alright, that was beautiful !
-Really worth it !
-But honestly, if we could give some advice to other travelers, it would be to just take the 1, and avoid the 101 before and after, not worth it.
+And then, alright, that was beautiful!
+Really worth it!
+But honestly, if we could give some advice to other travellers, it would be to just take the 1, and avoid the 101 before and after, not worth it.
 Especially when you have places like Bend, Crater Lake, and the mountains surrounding it nearby.
 It’s really better to stay inland in Oregon, before highway 1.
 But well, that is our personal opinion.